-A substantial portion of the nitrogen, phosphorus and sediment controls necessary to meet the Bay TMDL allocations is expected to be implemented at the local level by CBP partners including conservation districts, local governments, planning commissions, utilities and watershed associations.
-Outreach to a variety of local entities may help the CBP partners assess and determine the ideal scale at which implementation will be reflected in the CBP modeling tools and where appropriate, quantify local target loads within the WIPs.
+A substantial portion of the nitrogen, phosphorus and sediment controls necessary to meet the Bay TMDL allocations and the subsequent Phase III WIP planning targets is expected to be implemented at the local level by CBP partners including conservation districts, local governments, planning commissions, utilities and watershed associations.
+Outreach to a variety of local entities may help the CBP partners assess and determine the ideal scale at which implementation will be reflected in the CBP modeling tools and where appropriate, quantify local planning goals within the WIPs.
 The partnership recognizes that individual jurisdictions may pursue somewhat different approaches to this local outreach.

-The Phase III WIP local engagement strategies should provide a strong foundation for success: supported by sound science built on government leadership, strategic aligned federal-state-local priorities, strong networks, sufficient financial and programmatic capacity; and clear communication of roles and responsibilities.
+The Phase III WIP local engagement strategies provide a strong foundation for success: supported by sound science built on government leadership, strategically aligned federal-state-local priorities, strong networks, sufficient financial and programmatic capacity; and clear communication of roles and responsibilities.

-EPA expects draft and final Phase III WIPs to include a detailed strategy of how each jurisdiction will engage its respective local partners in implementation of the jurisdictions’ Phase III WIPs.
-After release of the final Phase III planning targets, the jurisdictions developed local area planning goals based on those planning targets.
+The CBP partnership is engaging each state jurisdiction on how to better apply monitoring results to assess response to nutrient and sediment reduction efforts.
+These technical meetings will likely involve local jurisdictions also in future sessions.
+Local jurisdictions are also implement more local monitoring programs to help assess respond to their implementation efforts.

 Factors Influencing Success

-The following are natural and human factors that influence the partnership’s ability to attain this outcome:

-Implementation of Practices

-These factors are related to the WIP outcomes, and include:
+The factors for the 2025 WIP outcome and Attainment and Monitoring outcome are provided below, with several factors reflecting the important interconnection between implementing nutrient and sediment-reduction practices, with monitoring and assessing water-quality response to these restoration efforts.
+These factors are related to the 2025 WIP outcome and include:

-Continuing to sustain the capacity of governments and the private sector to implement practices The state and local jurisdictions have described their capacity (funding, authorities and sustainability) to implement nitrogen, phosphorus and sediment reduction practices several times over the past two decades.
-These include the tributary strategies developed during the 1990s and again in the mid-2000s, and more recently, in the Phase I and Phase II WIPs and two-year milestones, which also include strategies to build capacity in order to achieve pollutant reductions.

-Federal agencies and land holders have described their capacity (funding, authorities and sustainability) to implement nitrogen, phosphorus and sediment reduction practices through the programs they administer or on the lands that they control as part of Executive Order 13508.
-These entities must continue to work towards strengthening and sustaining adequate capacity necessary to complete the efforts through the Phase III WIPs and future two-year milestones.

-Delivering the necessary financial capacity to implement practices and programs Both understanding and addressing the financial capacity needed to implement the Phase III WIPs and two-year milestones is an integral component to achieving the water quality goals in the Bay TDML.
-The CBP partnership is focused on addressing these financial needs through:

-Quantification of existing and potential funding gaps, and the identification of new revenue sources and financing to address these gaps.

-Consideration of how costs might be reduced by more cost-effectively reallocating nutrient and sediment reductions among source sectors.

-Evaluation of BMP implementation and maintenance costs.

-Communication of funding needs to elected officials.

-Improved Technical Information
+Best Management Practices.
+Technical assistance with implementing, tracking, reporting, and verifying source control and mitigation practices.

+Funding for Implementation.
+Assistance in the agricultural sector to implement local-scale programs, plans, and practices.

+Communication and Coordination.
+Consistent efforts with diverse stakeholders, and sharing results of attainment and monitoring results

+Model Updates.
+Changes to the level of effort to meet load targets, and understand relation of model projections with monitoring results.

+Co-benefits.
+Integrating co-benefits, beyond water quality improvements, into BMP implementation.

+Land Use.
+Understanding land use change and cover through time.

+Climate Change.
+Understanding and allocating impacts of climate change induced watershed loads.

-These factors are related both to the WIP outcomes and Attainment and Monitoring Outcome, and include:
+These factors are related to the Attainment and Monitoring Outcome, and include:

+We are updating the factors but will have both for monitoring and interpretation.

+Monitoring:

+NEW: Conduct monitoring needed for assessment of trends in tidal waters and watershed

+EXISTING/Modify: Develop a business strategy to sustain and grow monitoring programming that supports information needs

+EXISTING/Modify: Supporting the use of new monitoring data sources having classified their integrity

+NEW: Analyze and report trends from monitoring and progress towards attainment

+EXISTING/modify: Understanding the factors affecting the ecosystem response to pollutant load reductions to focus management efforts and strategies

+EXISTING/modify: Support the ongoing need for synthesis and communications of science findings and needs